 Calculate Latency and Doppler in a Satellite Scenario

-This example shows how to model a satellite in orbit, analyze access between the satellite and a ground station, and calculate the latency and the doppler frequency between the satellite and the ground station.
+This example shows how to model a GPS satellite constellation from a SEM almanac, analyze access between the satellites and a ground station, and calculate the latency and the doppler frequency between the satellites and the ground station.

 Create a Satellite Scenario

-Create a satellite scenario with a start time of 02-June-2020 8:23:00 AM UTC and a stop time 24 hours later.
+Create a satellite scenario with a start time of 11-January-2020 2:50:00 PM UTC and a stop time 3 days later.
 Set the simulation sample time to 60 seconds.

 Add a Satellite to the Scenario

 Add a satellite to the scenario from the

 gpsAlmanac.txt SEM almanac file.

 The default orbit propagator when creating satellites using SEM almanac is

 gps.
 This can be verified by observing the